Massage Therapy Schools in Rhode Island

 License renewal period

 Continuing education required

 Like many states, Rhode Island has a 500-hour minimum requirement for massage therapy training.
 So when choosing a program, keep this in mind.
 Once you complete the written state exam, you can apply for licensure, which will cost $65 initially.
 From there, you will need to renew your massage license every year, by paying a $37.50 fee with your application.
-There are no continuing education units required for therapists to complete between renewal periods.
 For more information about licensure, you can visit the website for the Rhode Island Department of Health.

 Rhode Island Massage Therapy Careers

 Average yearly salary for massage therapy in Rhode Island

 The U.S. Bureau of Labor Statistics reports massage therapists in Rhode Island earned an estimated annual average salary of $29,150 in 2020.
 CareerOneStop estimates the field will grow by 12% between now and 2026.
 Salary averages before tips vary from city to city.

 Licensed massage practitioners often work as part of a rehabilitation team with other healthcare professionals.
 Massage therapy is growing as the spa industry booms and health care settings become more accepting of massage as a complementary therapy.